The Path to Unconditional Self-Acceptance

-What Determines Our Self-Acceptance (or Lack of Same) in the First Place?
+What Determines Our Self-Acceptance in the First Place?

 In general, similar to self-esteem, as children we're able to accept ourselves only to the degree we feel accepted by our parents.
-Research has demonstrated that before the age of eight, we lack the ability to formulate a clear, separate sense of self--that is, other than that which has been transmitted to us by our caretakers.
-So if our parents were unable, or unwilling, to communicate the message that we were totally okay and acceptable--independent, that is, of our hard-to-control, sometimes errant behaviors--we were primed to view ourselves ambivalently.
+Research has demonstrated that before the age of eight, we lack the ability to formulate a clear, separate sense of self—other than that which has been transmitted to us by our caretakers.
+So if our parents were unable, or unwilling, to communicate the message that we were acceptable—independent, that is, of our hard-to-control, sometimes errant behaviors—we were primed to view ourselves ambivalently.
 The positive regard we received from our parents may have depended almost totally on how we acted, and unfortunately we learned that many of our behaviors weren't acceptable to them.
-So, identifying ourselves with these objectionable behaviors, we inevitably came to see ourselves as in many ways inadequate.
+So, by identifying ourselves with these objectionable behaviors, we inevitably came to see ourselves as inadequate.

 Additionally, adverse parental evaluation can, and frequently does, go far beyond disapproving specific behaviors.
-For example, parents may transmit to us the overall message that we're selfish--or not attractive enough, smart enough, good or "nice" enough . . . and so on.
+For example, parents may transmit to us the overall message that we're selfish—or not attractive enough, smart enough, good or "nice" enough, and so on.
 As a result of what most mental health professionals would agree reflects a subtle form of emotional abuse, almost all of us come to regard ourselves as only conditionally acceptable.
 In consequence, we learn to regard many aspects of our self negatively, painfully internalizing feelings of rejection we too often experienced at the hands of overly critical parents.
-And this tendency toward self-criticism is at the heart of most of the problems that, as adults, we unwittingly create for ourselves.
+This tendency toward self-criticism is at the heart of most of the problems that, as adults, we unwittingly create for ourselves.

-In other words, given how the human psyche operates, it's almost impossible not to parent ourselves similarly to how we were parented originally.
+Given how the human psyche operates, it's almost impossible not to parent ourselves similarly to how we were parented originally.
 If our caretakers dealt with us in a hurtful manner, as adults we'll find all kinds of ways to perpetuate that unresolved pain onto ourselves.
-If we were frequently ignored, berated, blamed, chastised, or physically punished, we'll somehow contrive to continue this self-indignity.
-So when (figuratively, at least) we "beat ourselves up," we're typically just following our parents' lead.
-Having to depend so much on them when we were young--and thus experiencing little authority to actually question their mixed verdict on us--we felt pretty much obliged to accept their negative appraisals as valid.
-This is hardly to say that they constantly put us down.
-But, historically, it's well-known that parents are far more likely to let us know when we do something that bothers them than to acknowledge us for our more positive, pro-social behaviors.
+If we were frequently ignored, berated, blamed, or physically punished, we'll somehow continue this self-indignity.
+So when we "beat ourselves up," we're typically just following our parents' lead.
+Having to depend so much on them when we were young, and thus experiencing little authority to actually question their mixed verdict on us, we felt pretty much obliged to accept their negative appraisals as valid.
+They constantly put us down.
+But, historically, it's well-known that parents are far more likely to let us know when we do something that bothers them than to acknowledge us for our more pro-social behaviors.

-In fully comprehending our current reservations about ourselves, we also need to add the disapproval and criticism we may have been received from siblings, other relatives, teachers--and, especially, our peers, who (struggling with their own self-doubts) could hardly resist making fun of our frailties whenever we innocently "exposed" them.
-At any rate, it's safe to assume that almost all of us enter adulthood afflicted with a certain negative bias.
-We share a common tendency to blame ourselves, or to see ourselves as in some way defective.
+In fully comprehending our current reservations about ourselves, we also need to add the disapproval and criticism we may have been received from siblings, other relatives, teachers, our peers.
+It's safe to assume that almost all of us enter adulthood afflicted with a certain negative bias.
+We share a common tendency to blame ourselves or to see ourselves as defective.
 It's as though we all, to whatever degree, suffer from the same chronic "virus" of self-doubt.

-Accepting ourselves unconditionally (despite our deficiencies) would have been almost automatic had our parents conveyed a predominantly positive message about us--and, additionally, we grew up in a generally supportive environment.
-But if that really wasn't the case, we need on our own to learn how to "certify" ourselves, to validate our essential ok-ness.
-And I'm hardly suggesting that independently confirming ourselves has anything to do with becoming complacent--only that we get over our habit of constantly judging ourselves.
+Accepting ourselves unconditionally would have been almost automatic had our parents conveyed a predominantly positive message about us—and we grew up in a generally supportive environment.
+But if that wasn't the case, we need on our own to learn how to "certify" ourselves, to validate our essential OK-ness.
+And I'm hardly suggesting that independently confirming ourselves has anything to do with becoming complacent, only that we get over our habit of constantly judging ourselves.
 If deep within us we're ever to experience, as our normal state of being, personal fulfillment and peace of mind, we must first rise to the challenge of complete, unqualified self-acceptance.

 As Robert Holden puts it in his book Happiness Now!
 "Happiness and self-acceptance go hand in hand.
 In fact, your level of self-acceptance determines your level of happiness.
 The more self-acceptance you have, the more happiness you'll allow yourself to accept, receive and enjoy.
 In other words, you enjoy as much happiness as you believe you're worthy of [emphasis added]."